-Program Objectives: Adequate housing for persons with developmental disabilities to discuss the needs of persons with developmental disabilities; provide information on the City's website and in hard copy at City Hall by October 2022; update information at least annually; proactively advertise available resources using the City website and other media platforms; proactive outreach to non-profit developers at least bi-annually.
+Program Objectives: Adequate housing for persons with developmental disabilities the needs of persons with developmental disabilities; provide information on the City's website and in hard copy at City Hall by October 2022; update information at least annually; proactively advertise available resources using the City website and other media platforms; proactive outreach to non-profit developers at least biannually.

-Schedule: Ongoing Meet with the Inland Regional Center at least annually
+Schedule: Meet with the Inland Regional Center at least annually to discuss

-20. Affirmatively Furthering Fair Housing Outreach and Coordination Program
+20. Affirmatively Furthering Fair Housing Program